world-class/REPL/faq/README.md

 ### What week are we on

-- Check the topic of [#general](https://app.slack.com/client/TDT1N1BUG/CDTPC3FKL) on Slack.
+- Check the topic of :lock: [#general](https://app.slack.com/client/TDT1N1BUG/CDTPC3FKL) on Slack (students only).
 It's kept updated for this purpose only.

 ### How do I setup calendar sync on Coursera